UnknownGod2011/MX-Cursivis/README.md

 ### 8. Configure the MX Master 4 trigger

-For the fastest interaction, map a programmable mouse button to the Cursivis trigger hotkey:
+For the fastest dedicated mouse-button trigger path, map a programmable MX button to the Cursivis trigger hotkey:

 - `Ctrl + Alt + Space`

-This works with the always-on hotkey host so Cursivis can wake and respond even if the companion is not already open.
+This hotkey acts as the backing signal for that mapped button, so the always-on hotkey host can wake and respond even if the companion is not already open.
+If you launch Cursivis from the Actions Ring, that plugin path works directly and does not require the user to rely on the keyboard shortcut itself.

 Recommended Logitech hardware behavior: